Xiaotingia

-Xiaotingia is a genus of anchiornithid theropod dinosaur from Middle Jurassic or early Late Jurassic deposits of western Liaoning, China, containing a single species, Xiaotingia zhengi.
+Xiaotingia is a genus of paravian theropod dinosaur, possibly an anchiornithid, from Middle Jurassic or early Late Jurassic deposits of western Liaoning, China.
+It contains a single species, Xiaotingia zhengi.

 Discovery

 Xiaotingia is known from the holotype STM 27-2, an articulated and almost complete skeleton including the skull.
 It was probably collected in the Linglongta area, Jianchang, from the Tiaojishan Formation.

 Etymology

 Xiaotingia was first named by Xu Xing, You Hailu, Du Kai and Han Fenglu in 2011 and the type species is Xiaotingia zhengi.
 The generic name and specific name together honour paleontologist Zheng Xiaoting.

 Description

-Xiaotingia lived around 155 million years ago which preceded Archaeopteryx that lived around 144 million years ago.

-Xiaotingia was morphologically similar to Archaeopteryx and was the size of a hen.
+Xiaotingia was morphologically similar to other anchiornithids.
 It was about 60 cm long and weighed an estimated 0.82 kg.
 It was a small feathered dinosaur that lived in an arboreal environment.
 Like Archaeopteryx it had long forelimbs.
 Its femur was longer than its humerus, 84 mm compared to 71 mm, which might indicate that it stood on its hind limbs and could flap its forelimbs to achieve flight.

 Xiaotingia had feathers on its head, body, forelimbs and hind limbs.
 The feathers on the femur were quite long, measuring 55 mm.
 It also had long pennaceous feathers on its tibia and metatarsus.
 If Xiaotingia could fly short distances it might also have used its hind limbs as wings.

 Xiaotingia had a dentary tooth count probably less than 10 and teeth similar in morphology to those of basal avians.